 Using Body Language to Eliminate Self-Doubt

 Amy Cuddy gave one of my favorite TED Talks on how to use body language to confront this issue.
 She recommends appearing confident in order to psychologically trick yourself into feeling confident.
 Studies show that this “fake it till you make it,” technique works.

 Behave like Who You Are

-I was inspired to get beyond my inner critic when I read, You Are a Writer (So Start Acting Like One) by Jeff Goins.
-He had his wake up call when a friend asked him about his life’s dreams.
+I was inspired to get beyond my inner critic and impostor syndrome when I read, You Are a Writer (So Start Acting Like One) by Jeff Goins.
+He struggled with impostor syndrome and had his wake up call when a friend asked him about his life’s dreams.
 Jeff responded that he didn’t know what his dream was.
 Surprised, his friend said he thought Jeff would want to be a writer.